metricly/metricly-docs/content/integrations/AWS-Integration/AWS-IAM-Installation.md

 Grants read-only access to collect CloudWatch **performance metrics** and **billing files** limited to only the AWS services that CloudWisdom provides cost reports for.

+{{% notice tip %}} You can assign these permissions to a limited AWS integration that connects to your master billing account using a dedicated, minimal IAM role.
+{{% /notice %}}

 {{% expand "View Steps." %}}

 In a Separate Browser Tab: